 Verse 15b is very important.
 There would be enmity between the offspring of the woman and of the snake.
 Her offspring would crush his head and he (the snake) would bite the heel of her descendant(s).
 This has a deeper meaning, referring to the future attempts of the devil to destroy the Son of God, Jesus Christ, Who was born of a woman centuries later and Who, in turn, would finally defeat the devil, and cast him into eternal damnation.
 This happened in part with the crucifixion and resurrection of the Lord Jesus Christ.

-- Next to be sentenced was the woman
+- Next to be sentenced was the woman.

 Firstly, her childbearing would be accompanied by sorrow and pain.

-Eve was not cursed as the snake was but had to pay a high price for her self-glorification.
+Eve was not cursed as the snake was, but had to pay a high price for her self-glorification.
 Despite the relief which medical science offers, women can testify to the truth of God’s Word concerning pregnancy and birth (and so can every man who has stood by when his wife gave birth to a baby).

 Secondly, her desire would be for her husband and he would rule over her.

-- Lastly Adam had to receive his punishment
+- Lastly Adam had to receive his punishment.

 Because of him, the earth was cursed.

-At the time of creation, it was the man that was told to take care of the garden; the woman was only created later on to help him with this task.
+At the time of creation, it was the man that was told to take care of the garden; the woman was only created later to help him with this task.
 Therefore, the man was primarily responsible for the garden.

 After his fall, he kept his mandate to cultivate and care for the garden, but it would no longer be sweet effortless labour.

-The plants in the veldt turned into thorns and thistles and he had to prepare the soil and sow seeds in order to have a harvest and be able to care for himself and his wife.
+The plants in the veldt turned into thorns and thistles and he had to till the soil and sow seeds in order to have a harvest and be able to care for himself and his wife.

 Even the animals rebelled against him as he had rebelled against God.
-No longer would they come willingly to be studied and named; the buck would flee into the foliage of the bush and the lion would roar in defiance if he approached.
+No longer would they come willingly to be studied and named; the buck would flee into the foliage of the bush and the lion would roar in defiance if he was approached.